In general, a battle in pretty much any RPG where your level is WAY over or under the opponent's is like this.

 Although it's possible for spearmen to destroy a tank in some versions.

-Pokemon Colosseum has this in one part of the game.
-Rui's grandfather tries to stop a Cipher Admin, resulting in a CPU VS CPU battle.
-Rui's grandfather sends out his high-leveled Pikachu, while the Cipher Admin sends out a shadow Hitmontop.
+Pokémon Colosseum has this in one part of the game.
+Rui's grandfather, Myth Trainer Eagun tries to stop a Cipher Elite Peon, resulting in a CPU VS CPU battle.
+Rui's grandfather sends out his high-leveled Pikachu, while the Cipher Peon sends out a shadow Hitmontop.
 Note that you can see a purple box, meaning that Hitmontop is a Shadow Pokémon.
-Despite Pikachu being high-leveled, it still gets knocked out by the Shadow Hitmontop.
+For all Eagun's expertise, he decides to have Pikachu use the weak Quick Attack repeatedly, ensuring that Hitmontop will defeat him.
+And then he talks about how fearsome shadow pokemon are.
+Talk about Narm.

 Golden Sun has one at the start of the first game to introduce its main antagonists, Saturos and Menardi.
 Even if you hack the game so that you win, they still beat you and bunny hop away.